 To avoid your team having to tell you there's sound in the background, mute yourself when not speaking out of precaution.
 You'll save everyone's ears and your potential embarrassment.

 Help your team feel valued with the work they're doing by paying attention to them while speaking.
-It can be easy to lose interest and let your mind wander in these meetings, but it's important to listen to everything that's going on.
+It can be easy to lose interest and let your mind wander in meetings, but it's important to listen to everything that's taking place.

 Making everyone feel valued in the meeting should be your number one goal, and equitably sharing the conversation is one way to do that.
 Although you may have some great points, talking over participants or continually interjecting can be frustrating to others trying to join the conversation.